SAP-docs/contribution-guidelines/docs/contributing.md

 If you spot something that's missing, incorrect, lacking clarity or requiring more context, you can of course provide feedback via an issue, and ask us to address it.
 But with content contribution, you have the opportunity to collaborate with us by adding that missing information, providing that clarification, or correcting that mistake.

-Where content contribution is available, you'll see an *Edit page* option in the *Feedback* menu.
+Where content contribution is available, you'll see a *Feedback > Edit page* option via the function bar at the top of the page.

 ![Option to contribute content](assets/content-contribution-link.png)